thephez/rtd-tutorial-2/docs/source/glossary.rst

 .. glossary::

-  blockchain
-    A `blockchain <https://en.wikipedia.org/wiki/Block_chain_(database)>`_ is a distributed database that maintains a continuously-growing list of data records hardened against tampering and revision.
-It consists of data structure blocks — which exclusively hold data in initial blockchain implementations, and both data and programs in some of the more recent implementations — with each block holding batches of individual transactions and the results of any blockchain executables.
-Each block contains a timestamp and information linking it to a previous block.

   Blockchain
     A `blockchain <https://en.wikipedia.org/wiki/Block_chain_(database)>`_ is a distributed database that maintains a continuously-growing list of data records hardened against tampering and revision.
 It consists of data structure blocks — which exclusively hold data in initial blockchain implementations, and both data and programs in some of the more recent implementations — with each block holding batches of individual transactions and the results of any blockchain executables.
 Each block contains a timestamp and information linking it to a previous block.